northeastern-rc/rc-public-documentation/docs/source/gpus/multigpu-partition-access.md

    - Ensure your test cases cover a range of processor/GPU counts to measure scaling accurately.
    - Consider testing with different problem sizes to understand how scaling efficiency changes with workload.
 - Submit the form.
-- RC will then contact you with further details for accessing a multi-gpu node.
-RC team will need an estimate of the duration needed for testing (preferably less than 24 hrs.)
+- The Research Computing team will then contact you with further details for accessing a multi-GPU node.
+The Research Computing team will need an estimate of the duration needed for testing (preferably less than 24 hrs.)

 ### Step 2